-This state has the smallest population in America.1 Yet, its residents have been part of some great accomplishments.
+As the Bureau of Economic Analysis (BEA) points out, this state has the smallest population in America.
+Yet, its residents have been part of some great accomplishments.
 For instance:

 - Wyoming doesn't have a state income tax.

-- Over an 8-year period ending in 2018, the number of unemployed people in Wyoming decreased by 42 percent.2
+- Over an 8-year period ending in 2018, the number of unemployed people in Wyoming decreased by 42 percent.

 All of that economic success has been generated by a number of different industries.
 But here are three that really stand out: